official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 496

-The Report of the Iraq Inquirya poll or focus group to convince him the difference between right and wrong.
+a poll or focus group to convince him the difference between right and wrong.
 And it’s refreshing to see leaders speak with moral clarity when it comes to the defense of freedom.